-- By a qualified professional, and structures designed by a registered Engineer or Architect. - The Engineer must certify the structural design by submitting a Certificate of Compliance. - Upon completion of works, the Engineer must inspect and issue a Certificate of Compliance. - So that it continues to appear as a Parklet (and prevents vehicle access), even when smaller items are packed away at night. - To maintain the function and amenity of the footpath.
-In particular, any Parklets and associated Footpath Trading must maintain an adequate unobstructed footpath width as set out in Section 2.2 - Footpath Zones.
+- by a qualified professional, and structures designed by a registered Engineer or Architect. - The Engineer must certify the structural design by submitting a Certificate of Compliance. - Upon completion of works, the Engineer must inspect and issue a Certificate of Compliance. - so that it continues to appear as a parklet (and prevents vehicle access), even when smaller items are packed away at night. - to maintain the function and amenity of the footpath.
+In particular, any parklets and associated footpath trading must maintain an adequate unobstructed footpath width as set out in Section 2.2 - Footpath Zones.

-4.3.2 ELIGIBILITY REQUIREMENTS
+3.3.2 ELIGIBILITY REQUIREMENTS

-- Must be an eligible street with traffic conditions that can facilitate Parklets as determined by Council. - Must satisfy safety and amenity requirements (see Section 1.0 - Introduction and 2.0 - Principles & Design Guidance) - Applications involving one or more hospitality or retail business can request multiple consecutive parking bays to be converted into Parklets
+- Must be an eligible street with traffic conditions that can facilitate parklets as determined by Council. - Must satisfy safety and amenity requirements (see Section 1.0 - Introduction and 2.0 - Principles & Design Guidance) - Applications involving one or more hospitality or retail business can request multiple consecutive parking bays to be converted into parklets

-4.3.3 CONSENT REQUIREMENTS
+3.3.3 CONSENT REQUIREMENTS

 - Written letter of consent is required from neighbouring businesses along the full length of the Parklet. - Residential areas and in front of residential building a letter of support from adjacent residential neighbours, or body corporate if in front of a residential apartment block, will help support the application.
-E.g. within 50 metres of the Parklet.
+E.g. within 50m of the Parklet.

-4.3.4 SAFETY / RISK
+3.3.4 SAFETY / RISK

-There is risk associated with locating a Parklet within the road space as a vehicle could potentially hit the structure, causing injury to diners.
+There is risk associated with locating a parklet within the road space as a vehicle could potentially hit the structure, causing injury to diners.

-Typically, the greatest risk when a Parklet is installed in kerbside parking bays is that an approaching vehicle hits the end of the structure.
+Typically, the greatest risk when a parklet is installed in kerbside parking bays is that an approaching vehicle hits the end of the structure.
 There may also be potential risks associated with any nearby turning or vehicle movements that need to be assessed.

-Parklets will only be considered in existing low speed road environments to ensure risk is reduced and an adequate level of protection and safe Parklet conditions can be provided.
+Parklets will only be considered in existing low speed road environments to ensure risk is reduced and an adequate level of protection and safe parklet conditions can be provided.